 Now it's time to examine your future goals and explore your current and desired future lifestyle.
 Investigate your current income, projected income, and tax situation.
 The results of your analysis will influence the best investments in your 50s.

-Investigate creating investing income streams.
-Shift some of your investments into higher dividend paying stock and bond funds.
+Investigate creating income streams from your investments.
+Shift some of your investments into higher-dividend-paying stock and bond funds.
 Consider REITs with juicier dividend payments as well.
-That way, you can structure your portfolio to throw off some spending money in retirement.
+That way, you can structure your portfolio to generate some spending money in retirement.

-Ultimately, how you invest in each decade is dictated by the progress you're making towards your financial goals.
+Ultimately, how you invest each decade will be dictated by the progress you're making toward your financial goals.
 Start saving and investing as early as possible to secure your financial tomorrow.

 Diversification is essentially the investment strategy version of "don't put all your eggs in one basket."
 The idea is that by diversifying your funds across many types of investments, there is a higher chance of something doing well in a given day, month, or year.
 One or two stocks you own might be down one day, but others may be up.
 This makes it less jarring to look at your account because the price fluctuations won't be as volatile.

 What type of investment strategy could be considered insurance against a stock-heavy portfolio?